-European stocks slip as trade deadline looms
+European stocks nudge down as trade deadline looms

 The White House’s top economic and trade advisers are expected to meet in coming days with Trump over the decision, a source told Reuters, though a final decision has not been made.

-Amid the uncertainty over trade - the overriding focus for investors through the year - the Euro STOXX 600 fell 0.3%.
+Amid the uncertainty over trade - the overriding focus for investors through the year - the Euro STOXX 600 fell, then recovered, and was last down 0.1%.

 The British pound, a high-flier of late, dropped from a seven-month peak after an opinion poll projected a narrower-than-expected victory for the Conservative party in the British election on Thursday.
+The election is set to decide how the UK will leave the European Union, if at all.

-The MSCI world equity index, which tracks shares in 47 countries, was flat.
-Wall Street futures suggested little change in U.S. stocks.
+The MSCI world equity index, which tracks shares in 47 countries, eked out a small gain.
+Wall Street futures indicated U.S. stocks would open unchanged.

-Investors said phase one of a trade deal was likely, since it would benefit both Washington and Beijing.
+Investors said an initial trade deal was still likely, since it would benefit both Washington and Beijing.

 “We still believe that the phase-one deal is something that is convenient for both the presidents on the political and economic side,” Alessia Berardi, senior economist at Amundi.
 “If the tariffs will be implemented it will be a disaster in the short term.”

-In the Middle East, Saudi Aramco shares opened 10% above their initial public offering price in their first day of trading after their record IPO.
+In the Middle East, Saudi Aramco shares surged 10% above their initial public offering price in their first day of trading.
 That gave the state-controlled oil company a market value of about $1.88 trillion, making it the world’s most valuable listed company.

 MSCI’s broadest index of Asia-Pacific shares outside Japan had earlier risen 0.5%.
 Hong Kong’s Hang Seng and Australia’s S&P/ASX 200 led gains with 0.7% rises.